gnomezgrave/pull-request-reports/README.md

 However, no CloudFormation templates are available (yet) for other environments and feel free to create a PR if you like.
 The code is (almost) platform-independent, yet you need to `main.handler` function parameters accordingly.

-If you want to use this as a scheduled Lambda function, you can check the deployment section.
+If you want to use this as a scheduled Lambda function, you can check the Deployment section.

+**Note**: When you deploy, make sure the environment (Lambda, ECS etc.) has relavant permission to read the configs and write to the provided target.

 ## How to deploy?